rmdash/docs-core/docs/api/remote-procedure-calls-wallet.md

 >
 > Requires [wallet](../resources/glossary.md#wallet) support (**unavailable on masternodes**)

 The [`addmultisigaddress` RPC](../api/remote-procedure-calls-wallet.md#addmultisigaddress) adds a P2SH multisig address to the wallet.
 Each key is a Dash address or hex-encoded public key.
 This functionality is only intended for use with non-watchonly addresses.
-See [`importaddress` RPC] (../api/remote-procedure-calls-wallet.html#importaddress) for watchonly p2sh address support.
+See [`importaddress` RPC](../api/remote-procedure-calls-wallet.html#importaddress) for watchonly p2sh address support.
 If 'label' is specified, assign address to that label.

 _Parameter #1---the number of signatures required_